morganesque/ghijklmno/src/jekyll/_posts/2008-12-18-xmas-game-motion-capture.markdown

 ---
 <!-- more -->

 <p>Movement detection with a webcam, just how do we do it?
-Well, in the immortal words of Dr Seuss "it's really quite simple, there's nothing much to it".
+Well, in the immortal words of Dr Seuss "it&#8217;s really quite simple, there's nothing much to it".
 It turns out that combining a couple of elements of Flash you can pretty swiftly get up and running with a movement detection system which whilst perhaps not the most sophisticated is easily enough to allow a small snowy man to dodge a few snowballs.
 So where do we start?
 Well we're going to approach this by creating a Document Class.
 This seems like a good approach for a demonstration but all the code below could just as easily be abstracted into a reusable Class elsewhere (as we actually did for the game).
 So without boring you with all the details of creating a Document Class I'll start with a number of variables that we want to set up first.</p>